AI Consensus in Healthcare & Finance: Why Single-Model AI Is Too Risky in 2026

 The Hidden Cost of Single-Model AI in High-Stakes Industries

-Consider the math: if a hospital uses AI to assist with 500 diagnostic queries per day and the error rate is 3%, that's 15 potential errors per day.
+Consider the math: if a hospital uses AI to assist with 500 diagnostic queries per day and the error rate is 3%, that is 15 potential errors per day.
 In a year, over 5,400.
 The WHO's 2023 report on AI in healthcare explicitly warned against over-reliance on single-model outputs for clinical decision support.

 Single Model vs. Multi-Model Consensus: Head-to-Head

-| Factor | Single AI Model | Multi-Model Consensus (talkory.ai) |
+| Factor | Single AI Model | Multi-Model Consensus (Talkory.ai) |

 |---|---|---|

-| Hallucination Rate | 2–7% depending on model | <0.8% (consensus filters outliers) |
+| Hallucination Rate | 2 - 7% depending on model | <0.8% (consensus filters outliers) |

 | Confidence Scoring | Self-reported (unreliable) | Cross-model agreement score |